Skip to main content

 “Since working with Mentor Collective we’re able to get those specific metrics and data, and we have the dashboard – which we absolutely love – to see exactly what’s going on and tailor specific programs or initiatives to be able to help the students.”

-Another feedback from the University of Delaware echoed,
+Another partner from the University of Delaware added,

 “We can’t underestimate the power of one person.
 It’s been really exciting to see through the information on the dashboard and through the Flags just how powerful one mentor can be to a student and how impactful they can be.”